 Work Focus: After 15 years of work in community hospitals and OB offices, always focusing on breastfeeding support, Kristine knew the path she wanted to take.
 During this time, she went from breastfeeding helper, to clinical lactation counselor, and finally IBCLC.
 “This is my dream job.
 I just want to help baby’s breastfeed and mothers to have confidence.”

 Personal: Meredith has always called Columbia home.
-Married with three children, Meredith spends her evenings attending her children’s various extracurricular activities.
+Meredith spends her evenings attending her three children’s various extracurricular activities.
 In her free hours, she enjoys time spent on her screened porch enjoying a strong cup of coffee and a good book.
 Her other interests include travel, yoga and meditation.

 Education: Meredith graduated from Lander University with a degree in Special Education, but also has a nursing degree from Charleston Southern University.

 Work History: After a brief time working as a Special Education teacher, Meredith found her calling in healthcare, and has worked as a staff nurse at a community hospital ever since.
 Her focus has always been mother-baby care, and she is one of those rare people who actually likes working nights.
 She has also served as a childbirth and breastfeeding community educator.